OctoPrint/OctoPrint/docs/bundledplugins/appkeys.rst

 .. js:function:: OctoPrintClient.plugins.appkeys.authenticate(app, user, opts)

-   Convenience function that issues a request and then automatically starts polling for a decision on the returned polling endpoint every 1s, until either a positive or negative decision is returned.
+   Convenience function that probes for support, issues a request and then automatically starts polling for a decision on the returned polling endpoint every 1s, until either a positive or negative decision is returned.
 On success the returned promise is resolved with the generated API key as argument.
+If anything goes wrong or there is no support for the workflow, the promise is rejected.

    **Example usage**